alcantara2509/creativeCode/README.md

 # CreativeCode

 Project developed for the selection process of [CreativeCode](https://creativecode.art.br/).
+The goal was to make requests to the github api, search for users and show user statistics.

 ## Stack